Barèges: History

 In the 7th century the people of Barèges Valley were subjected to women - there was a custom that men served their wives with all marks of respect.

 Under the Treaty of Corbeil in 1258, James I of Aragon renounced his claim to Occitania inherited from his ancestors, the Counts of Barcelona.
 In return King Louis IX of France agreed to waive his own claims to the Catalan counties.
 Effectively, as the descendants of Charlemagne, the kings of France have always retained their rights over the old Marca Hispanica.
-OIn this way the Vallée libre de Barèges (Free Valley of Barèges) was established.
+In this way the Vallée libre de Barèges (Free Valley of Barèges) was established.

 Administratively, the town of Bains was a dependency of the village of Betpouey located downstream on the Bastan.
 A small mountain village was built around a thermal springs.
 It is not known when its hot springs were discovered.
 Tradition has it that the shepherds were the first users.
 They had noticed that sick or injured sheep came to soak in the hot and sulphurous waters.

 Its warm sulphurous waters first became generally known in 1675 when they were visited by Madame de Maintenon and Louis Auguste, Duke of Maine, son of Louis XIV.

 The commune owes its current name to Madame de Maintenon who, during her stay in 1675 in the village of Bains, dated her letters "Barèges" although that designation belonged to the whole Barèges Valley or, in the political sense, the valley of Bastan and that of the Gave de Gavarnie.
 The town was just called Les Bains in reference to its thermal baths.

 In 1680 Louvois, Secretary of State and Minister of State for Louis XIV came to the Barèges Baths to treat a leg fracture.
 On returning to Versailles he obtained credits from Colbert for the first military hospital for the comfort of hydrotherapy.

 In 1762 a flood from the Bastan took away 17 houses in the small spa town.

 Barèges appears as Bareges les Bains on the 1750 Cassini Map and the same on the 1790 version.

 In 1946 the old town of Bains, now more commonly known as simply Barèges, was separated from its former parent of Betpouey as the interests of Betpouey and the tourism in Barèges did not match.
 In addition the remoteness of the village made administrative tasks difficult, especially in winter due to new activities in the development of winter sports.
 The commune of Barèges was then created retaining the simple name popularized by Madame de Maintenon and the subsequent success of its thermal baths.

 Following very heavy rain (with a red meteorological vigilance rating for Flood in the department) linked to late melting of most of the winter snow, the village of Barèges was seriously damaged on 18 and 19 June 2013.
 The Bastan river overflowed so violently that several buildings and parts of roads were destroyed with the cutting of electricity and telephone services.
 No deaths were however reported.
 The President of the Republic, François Hollande, visited to see the damage on 7 July 2013.